kennethlove/django-drifter/README.md

-# Migrator Project
+# Django Drifter Project

 ## Overview

-The Migrator project provides custom Django management commands to manage database migrations.
+The Drifter project provides custom Django management commands to manage database migrations.
 It includes commands to revert and redo migrations for a specified app or the entire project.